seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

            search of this run; the appendix carries every query and every hit taken — host · date · one line · the class it was given (§12)
 ```

+**An unlock is READ before it is searched for:** the unlock lane (§6a) states the next cliff of
+every coin the vesting dataset carries, on every run, so the per-coin search's «unlock» is the
+second route — and the only one for the coins the dataset does not carry. **Measured 25.09, 22:22
+Tbilisi:** twenty of the thirty per-coin queries asked for no unlock, FET's among them, and FET's
+cliff of 28.09 reached no stage of the run.

 **Discovery finds and never publishes.** A dated hit is followed to the publisher it names and
 READ there, and it enters state with the class of what was read — §6's source rule below,